mmukul/DevOpsTrainingCourse/README.md

 - Introduction to Jenkins
 - Jenkins Architecture
 - Adding a slave node to Jenkins Master
+- Declarative Pipeline using Pipeline as a Code (Jenkinsfile)
 - Webhooks
 - **Practical Demo**